llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 ### Overclocking the Raspberry Pi

 If you have a Raspberry Pi Model 1, I recommend to overclock your board.
 That way you can run more complex games as in a Raspberry Pi Model 2.
-For example a Raspberry Pi Model 1 doesn't have the power enough to run most of the Neo Geo or MS-DOS games, but Raspberry Pi 2 does.
+For example a Raspberry Pi Model 1 doesn't have the power enough to run most of the Neo Geo or MS-DOS games, but an overclocked one actually does.

 There are 2 ways to overclock a Raspberry Pi: the wrong one and the right one.
 The wrong way lets you expand the core and memory boundaries as you want, but it's dangerous to your board and also [voids the warranty](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md).
-The right way is provided by Raspberry Pi itself so take a look at its post: [Introducing Turbo Mode: up to 50% more performance for free](https://www.raspberrypi.org/blog/introducing-turbo-mode-up-to-50-more-performance-for-free/).
+The right way is provided by Raspberry Pi itself so take a look at this post: [Introducing Turbo Mode: up to 50% more performance for free](https://www.raspberrypi.org/blog/introducing-turbo-mode-up-to-50-more-performance-for-free/).

 Let's do this in the right way: